silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/readme.md

 | **Baseline**  |  5.1E9           | 36693 (910%) | 2791 (30%) | 273231 (11%)| 369770 (28%) | -           |
 | **Optimized** | 4.127E9          | 1532 (37%)  | 1186 (13%) | 126044 (4%) | 170984 (13%) | 768 (80%)   |

 - The **optimized version** shows significant reductions in resource consumption and improvements in performance, specifically in **BRAM** and **DSP** usage with our memory copy and resource reusing techniques.
-For more implementation details, please refer to [MDLM Accelerator Documentation](documentation/mdlm.md).
+For more implementation details, please refer to [**MDLM Accelerator Documentation**](documentation/mdlm.md).

+### Allo Developer Suggestions
+For detailed optimization methods and Allo feature suggestions, please check [Optimization Techniques](documentation/mdlm.md#optimization-techniques).

 ## Developers and Contact Information